ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

 9. Build the sample server

     Eric Czarny has included a complete test server written in Java with the XMLRPC distribution.
-I think that is imply awesome, and building and running it is a snap!
+I think that is simply awesome, and building and running it is a snap!
 From the directory where you downloaded the XMLRPC distribution, execute the following two commands to build and launch the server: